nickjalbert/recipes/mains/lasagne.md

 * Deglaze the bottom of the pot with balsamic vinegar.
 * Add tomatoes and juice from jar, a bit of water, bay leaf, salt, and pepper.
 * Lower heat to low and simmer 20 to 30 minutes.
-* You can balance acidity with a bit of sweet red wine.
+* You can balance acidity with a bit of sweet red wine (careful!
+A little goes a long way and oversweet is no good).

 **Filling**